 It must be one of the worst feelings in the world.
 Someone is telling you that your pet is sick, seriously sick.

-When I got a full report later on and got to talk to a vet in more detail (when Isaac wasn't asleep on the table), it turned out that he had a sizeable mass between his small and large bowel.
-Given the location, his age and recent weight loss, the chances are it is cancer.
-The big C.
+When I got a full report later on and got to talk to a vet in more detail (when Isaac wasn't asleep on the table), it turned out that he has a sizeable mass between his small and large bowel.
+Given the location, his age and recent weight loss, the chances are it is cancer—the big C.

 We can try and get biopsies to confirm, but sticking a needle in a tumour doesn't seem like the best idea to me.
 We could try and take it out, but there is no promise that he will wake up from that surgery.